Aliases for NTHL1 Gene

 The protein encoded by this gene is a DNA N-glycosylase of the endonuclease III family.
 Like a similar protein in E. coli, the encoded protein has DNA glycosylase activity on DNA substrates containing oxidized pyrimidine residues and has apurinic/apyrimidinic lyase activity. [provided by RefSeq, Oct 2008]

 GeneCards Summary for NTHL1 Gene

-NTHL1 (Nth-Like DNA Glycosylase 1) is a Protein Coding gene.
-Diseases associated with NTHL1 include Familial Adenomatous Polyposis 3.
-Among its related pathways are Chks in Checkpoint Regulation and DNA Double-Strand Break Repair.
+NTHL1 (Nth Like DNA Glycosylase 1) is a Protein Coding gene.
+Diseases associated with NTHL1 include Periampullary Adenoma and Duodenal Benign Neoplasm.
+Among its related pathways are Chks in Checkpoint Regulation and Telomere C-strand (Lagging Strand) Synthesis.
 GO annotations related to this gene include double-stranded DNA binding and 4 iron, 4 sulfur cluster binding.

 UniProtKB/Swiss-Prot for NTHL1 Gene